Annapurna Base Camp Trek With Helicopter Return

 During this exciting 6-day exploration of the enchanting Annapurna region, you will spend 3 nights at the teahouse/lodge and 2 nights in Pokhara City.
 You will enjoy luxurious accommodations at a star hotel in Pokhara—modern amenities and in-house services are available in the country’s major tourist hub.

 The teahouse’s accommodation facilities are also moderate.
-The region’s locals run most teahouses/lodges, so in-house services can be limited.
+The region’s locals typically run most teahouses and lodges, so that in-house services may be limited.

-You will stay in a comfortable and warm room in a standard trekking package.
-During your stay, you will receive clean, fresh bedding, a cosy mattress, blankets, and pillows.
+You will stay in a comfortable and warm room as part of a standard trekking package.
+During your stay, you will receive clean, fresh bedding, a cozy mattress, blankets, and pillows.
 There are modern bathroom facilities with showers at the lower trails.
 However, the facilities may be limited as you trek to higher altitudes.

 Food and Beverages